ACCESS

 CONVENIENT ACCESS ACROSS JAPAN FROM THE PORT OF KOBE

-KOBE AIRPORT SERVICES TO:
+FROM KOBE AIRPORT TO:

 City(Air Port) Approximate time